sparkfabrik/sparkfabrik.github.com/src/content/post/php-rest-showdown-part-1.md

   Modern single page application written in frameworks like Angular.js or React holds part of the application logic in the client.
 You may be accustomed with the concept of server session, that is the server holding a state behing an HTTP request/response curtain.
 JTW allows for a real stateless connection: again, a token is exchanged with each request to match the client's authorizations as well as the user's authentication.
 JWT tokens generally have a short life and can hold actual information in a smart and secure way.
   A modern API which goal is to serve client application should really rely on JWT to handle permissions!

---- TABLE WITH EXAMPLES ---

 ## Final thoughts

 Here you are my 10 golden rules for a perfectly REST API! **Hurray!**

 Or not?
 I can here some of you:

 > _But wait... where is HATEOAS?!
-And you old fart forgot to mention RDF also!!!1
+And you old fart forgot to mention RDF also!!?!1!1!!cos(0)_

-OK, let's make clear that despite I've kept an overconfident tone, which was hopefully just hilarious, the above doesn't want to be a universal source of truth about what makes a good REST API.
+OK, let's make clear that despite I've kept an overconfident tone, which was hopefully just hilarious, **the above doesn't want to be a universal source of truth about what makes a good REST API**.
 It is just what I learned over the years for you to put to good use.

 That said, I have mixed feelings about [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) and [RDF](http://en.wikipedia.org/wiki/Resource_Description_Framework)-related stuff (JSON-LD etc, for the record).
-My guts tell, and I would be happy to prove them wrong, that to date we have a lot of stuff that seem to perfectly match REST in describing resources semantics, but it's unclear how the client should actually behave with those data.
+My guts say - and I would be happy to prove them wrong - that to date we have a lot of stuff that seem to perfectly match REST in describing resources semantics, but it's unclear how the client should actually behave with those data.
 Since yep, hypermedia navigation is all about behavior.

 Take HATEOAS for example: nice to receive a list of available links (the catalogue of legit state transitions, to be a bit pedantic) in the payload, now what?
 Without a clear behavioral framework to apply, client side, it is left to the developer to understand what to do with the information... at that point it is better not to do any server-side assumption and provide clear documentation so the client developer can forge URIs by himself, handling unavailable transitions at application level.